plausible/website/_posts/2021-08-30-58-of-hacker-news-reddit-and-tech-savvy-visitors-block-google-analytics.md

 image: /uploads/blocking-google-analytics.png
 image-alt: 58% of Hacker News, Reddit and tech-savvy visitors block Google Analytics
 ---
-There are many [privacy issues with running Google Analytics](https://plausible.io/blog/remove-google-analytics) but there are worries about data accuracy too.
+There are several [privacy concerns with running Google Analytics](https://plausible.io/blog/remove-google-analytics) but there are worries about data accuracy too.
 How much data is missing from Google Analytics due to adblockers and privacy-friendly browsers?

 1. Ordered list
 {:toc}